 We’re reaching the end of the week now, only a few days later, and we’re still recovering.
 Not sure how people do this when they actually arrive on time and stay even later for the other nighttime shows, or even when they do multiple days of Park!

 On our drive back my husband and I were joking about how we’d never go back, except we were kind of serious.

-Honestly I think our son is going through a phase with a little extra defiance and grumpiness so it wasn’t one of his best days.
-Add on the heat and the exhaustion of a theme park didn’t help one bit.
+Honestly, I think our son is going through a phase with a little extra defiance and grumpiness so it wasn’t one of his best days- it was one of his worst!
+Add on the Florida summer heat and the exhaustion of a theme park didn’t help one bit.

-It’s not easy traveling with a toddler, its not easy forcing them to do things on a schedule they’re not used to.
+It’s not easy traveling with a toddler and it’s not easy forcing them to do things on a schedule they’re not used to.
 In our case, we have two toddlers!

 We chose to travel in a larger group because we are a close family and my in-laws wanted to join us as well as help with the kids so that my husband and I could enjoy too.

-We are extremely grateful because we wouldn’t have done anything without them, but its not easy traveling in a big group and we knew that before.
-But again, nothing would’ve been possible had it just been the 4 of us, we probably would have given into the frustrations of the tantrums and ended up leaving just after arriving.
+We are extremely grateful because we wouldn’t have been able to do anything without them.
+But it’s not easy traveling in a big group either.
+But again, nothing would’ve been possible had it just been the four of us, we probably would have given into the frustrations of the tantrums and ended up leaving just after arriving.

 In all seriousness though, maybe we will go back…. someday.
-When the kids no longer need naps and can handle their whirlwind emotions a bit better things will be a bit easier and then maybe I wouldn’t need to carry so much either.
+When the kids no longer need naps and can handle their whirlwind emotions a bit better.
+Things will be a bit easier and then maybe I carry a lot lighter as well.